Idaho Diminished Value Claims

 Idaho small claims court allows diminished value claims up to $5,000.

-Idaho Diminished Value Law
+How Idaho Courts Have Ruled on Diminished Value

 Norton v.
 Terrell, 743 P.2d 1273 (Idaho Ct.
 App.
 1987)